cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Objectives

 The objective of this assignment is to ideate and design an app that solves a real problem, and use empirical user testing to validate your idea and design.
 Your team will pick and target an audience to solve their problems.
 You will need to think critically about the features and user interactions within the product, and how each of these supports the user in solving the problem.
-Thereafter, you will interview users, and use your user research and user testing data to iterate on the design and user interactions.
+Thereafter, you will interview users and use your user research and user testing data to iterate on the design and user interactions.
 The final product will be a high fidelity interactive prototype that is sufficiently detailed to be handed off to a developer and turned into a final working app.

 <div class="box"><strong>Warning:</strong> Please read the entire assignment before starting.</div>